tlimbacher/dotfiles/README.md

 For conda, it is assumed that you have set up miniconda under `~/.miniconda3`.

-The first time you open neovim after the installation you have to do a `:PlugInstall` followed by a `:UpdateRemotePlugins`.
-This will install and register all vim plugin defined in [init.vim](https://github.com/tlimbacher/dotfiles/blob/master/init.vim).
+At the first time you open neovim after the installation you have to do a `:PlugInstall` followed by a `:UpdateRemotePlugins`.
+This will install and register all vim plugins defined in my [init.vim](https://github.com/tlimbacher/dotfiles/blob/master/init.vim).

 ### Using Git and the bootstrap script